AdaRoseCannon/pwa-talks/ffconf-old.md

 </h2>
 </blockquote>

-## A quick example install of a Web Apps
+## A quick example install of a Web App

+I am going to make the assumption that everyone who managed to get tickets to FFConf keeps their ear to the ground WRT the web.

 *Quick show of hands who here thinks they have a pretty good idea what a progressive web app is?*